corex/command/README.md

 ### Properties

 #### $component
 Every command belongs to a component.
 This property specifies the name of component.
 Must be specified in lowercase.
+This can be set to an empty string and will then be a "main"-command (no component).

 #### $signature
 This signature describes the arguments and options of the command.
 It follows the same setup as Laravel 5.